marl/crepe/README.md

 ## Please Note

 - The current version only supports WAV files as input.
-- The model is trained on 16 kHz audio, and if the input audio has a different sample rate, it will be first resampled to 16 kHz using [resampy](https://github.com/bmcfee/resampy).
+- The model is trained on 16 kHz audio, so if the input audio has a different sample rate, it will be first resampled to 16 kHz using [resampy](https://github.com/bmcfee/resampy).
-- While in principle the code should run with any Keras backend, it has only been tested with the TensorFlow backend.
-The model was trained using Keras 2.1.5 and TensorFlow 1.6.0.
+- Due to the subtle numerical differences between frameworks, Keras should be configured to use the TensorFlow backend for the best performance.
+The model was trained using Keras 2.1.5 and TensorFlow 1.6.0, and the newer versions of TensorFlow seems to work as well.
 - Prediction is significantly faster if Keras (and the corresponding backend) is configured to run on GPU.
 - The provided model is trained using the following datasets, composed of vocal and instrumental audio, and is therefore expected to work best on this type of audio signals.
   - MIR-1K [1]